-Students who do not place above Algebra I (MTH 03).and into Algebra II (MTH 04) or higher on the placement test will be required to take. developmental courses..
+Students who do not place above Algebra II (MTH 4) and into College-level mathematics (MTH 115-116), on the placement test will be required to take developmental courses.

 Students who do not place into college-level English on the placement test will be required to take developmental courses (i.e., ENG 1, ENG 3, ENG 4, ENG 7).